michaeljfriedman/economy-simulator/docs/dev_guide.md

 updates as the simulator runs.
-Once a connection to the WebSocket is opened, the client (index.js) sends the config from the frontend to the server (server.py), and the server parses it and starts the simulator, sending live updates back to the client each day using the simulator's `update_progress` callback.
+Once a connection to the WebSocket is opened, the client (index.js) sends the config from the frontend to the server (server.py), and the server parses it and starts the simulator, sending live updates back to the client each day using the simulator's `on_eod` callback.

 The frontend (index.{html, js}) is implemented with jQuery.
 A different class is defined for each component (e.g. a card), which tracks the inputs and the